Tale of a desktop PC’s dead hard disk drive and how to replace one with a cheaper laptop hard drive

 Of course, to get up and running again, you will have to restore a backup or system image on to the new drive or clean install Windows or whichever operating system you use.

 Note that high-capacity laptop hard drives are usually less expensive than desktop hard drives.
 You can buy a caddy that allows you to install one or even two SATA laptop hard drives in the 3.5-inch desktop-PC bay.
-The image below shows an inexpensive Inateck caddy that can hold two 2.5-inch SATA laptop drives.
+The image below shows an inexpensive Inateck caddy that can hold two 2.5-inch SATA laptop drives (or even two 2.5-inch SATA SSD drives).
 An excellent way to save money and case space in a workstation that doesn’t require a high-performance hard disk or SSD drive.

 As you can see, the standard desktop SATA power cables (left) and data cables (right) fit a 2.5-inch laptop hard drive.